 Kids First Saturdays

-The Polygon Gallery is excited to announce a new regular program: Kids First Saturdays.
+The Polygon Gallery is excited to be hosting a new regular program – Kids First Saturdays.
 Join us on the first Saturday of every month for hands-on creative activities.
 Visit the Gallery, explore the artworks, and participate in activities that lead to deeper engagement with art and creativity.

-As a regular Kids First Saturday visitor, you will always be greeted with new and exciting methods of creative play – each month is different and encourages experimentation with various media.
+As a regular Kids First visitor, you will always be greeted with new and exciting methods of creative play, encouraging experimentation with various media and materials.
 Click here for more details.

 Chester Fields, The Polygon’s youth photography program, is now in its ninth year.
 In collaboration with Metro Vancouver secondary school teachers, hundreds of high school students hone their visual literacy and learn about photography through their own art-making.
 The program culminates with an exhibition of student work, providing firsthand learning about the presentation, interpretation, and public reception of photography.
 Click here for details of the 2018 program.